microsoft/CloudAdoptionFramework/govern/AzureGovernanceVisualizer/README.md

     * `-DoPSRule` - Execute [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure).
 Aggregated results are integrated in the HTML output, detailed results (per resource) are exported to CSV
     * `-PSRuleVersion` - Define the PSRule..Rules.Azure PowerShell module version, if undefined then 'latest' will be used
     * `-PSRuleFailedOnly` - PSRule for Azure will only report on failed resource (may save some space/noise). (e.g. `.\pwsh\AzGovVizParallel.ps1 -DoPSRule -PSRuleFailedOnly`)
+  * PIM (Privileged Identity Management) Eligibility
+    * `-NoPIMEligibility` - Do not report on PIM eligible Role assignments
+    * `-PIMEligibilityIgnoreScope` - By default will only report for PIM Elibility for the scope (`ManagementGroupId`) that was provided.
+If you use the new switch parameter then PIM Eligibility for all onboarded scopes (Management Groups and Subscriptions) will be reported
+    * `-NoPIMEligibilityIntegrationRoleAssignmentsAll` - Prevent integration of PIM eligible assignments with RoleAssignmentsAll (HTML, CSV)
+  * ~~`-DefinitionInsightsDedicatedHTML`~~ `-NoDefinitionInsightsDedicatedHTML` - __DefinitionInsights__ will be written to a separate HTML file `*_DefinitionInsights.html`.
+If you want to keep __DefinitionInsights__ in the main html file then use this parameter
+  * ~~`-NoALZEvergreen`~~ `-NoALZPolicyVersionChecker` - Do not execute the ~~'ALZ EverGreen'~~ 'Azure Landing Zones (ALZ) Policy Version Checker' feature

 ### API reference